fear-me-laws-of-syntax/visualization/02_activities/assignments/assignment_3.md

   > What software did you use to create your data visualization?

-  Visualization 1: I used Python with Seaborn library.
+  Visualization 1: Used Python with Seaborn library.
+  Visualization 2: Used Tableau Public free online visualization tool.
+(02_activities/assignments/tableau.png)

   > Who is your intended audience?
-  > General public interested to know what baby girl names were popular in every decade.
+  > Visualization 1: General public interested to know what baby girl names were popular in every decade.
+  > Visualization 2: Individuals interested to see most popular names given to baby girls by the year, from 1913 to 2023, and what share of total girl names given that year it represented.

   > What information or message are you trying to convey with your visualization?
-  > Showing the trends in naming female newborns in Ontario over the decades.
+  > Showing the trends in naming female newborns in Ontario over the decades/ years.

   > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?